-Reach shows you how many people come across with your post since it went live.
-The impression is about the number of times that post showed up in someone’s feed since it went live.
+Reach shows you how many people come across your post since it went live.
+The impression is about the number of times that post has shown up in someone’s feed since it went live.

 Audience Growth Rate measures your follower count in a specific given period.
 You can measure how quickly your audience grows on your social media channels by comparing months, weeks, years, etc.

-People follow you, they like or comment on your posts and they also mention it either directly with a @ or indirectly.
+People follow you, like or comment on your posts, and mention it directly with a @ or indirectly.
 If you count your mentions and calculate your Social Share of Voice, you’ll realize how many people (both your followers and users who don’t follow you) mention your brand over your competitors.
-And once you find that ratio, you’ll be able to decide how relevant your content is in your market.
+And once you find that ratio, you can decide how relevant your content is in your market.

 Engagement is all about interactions.
 Let’s find out KPI’s for likes, shares, retweets, and more.

 Applause Rate lets you find out how many people like your posts compared to your total followers.
-Keep track of the applause rate of your contents and you’ll have a better idea of what kind of content makes people like your posts so you start sharing the right content.
+Keep track of the applause rate of your content, and you’ll have a better idea of what kind of content makes people like your posts, so you start sharing the right content.

-Average Engagement Rate goes a little deeper than the Applause Rate.
-Here, you’ll sum up all the likes, shares and comments relative to the number of followers of your brand.
+The Average Engagement Rate goes deeper than the Applause Rate.
+Here, you’ll sum up all the likes, shares, and comments relative to the number of followers of your brand.
 Of course, the higher the rate, the better!

-You know when people share your content on their own feeds, they share it with their own networks.
-This simply means that they care about what you’ve shown them, plus they want their network to know about it, right?
+When people share your content on their feeds, they share it with their own networks.
+This simply means that they care about what you’ve shown them and want their network to know about it, right?

 As you calculate your Amplification Rate, you’ll realize the details of your most shared contents and start building upon them.
 Just like the Applause Rate or Average Engagement Rate, the higher this is, the better.

-Everyone wants to be viral but everyone actually is!
-Remember; the impression is about the number of times your post showed up in someone’s feed since it went live.
+Everyone wants to be viral, but everyone actually is!
+Remember, the impression is about the number of times your post has shown up in someone’s feed since it went live.